 Salt and black pepper

 In a large stock pot (about 16-quarts), heat oil over medium-high heat.
 Season beef and beef bones with 1 tablespoon Creole seasoning, salt and black pepper.
 Working in batches, brown the beef and bones in the hot oil.
 Return all the beef and bones to the pot.
 Stir in 4 quarts water, beef stock, tomato products, onions, celery and bay leaves.
 Bring to a boil over high heat.
-Reduce heat to medium-low, partially cover pot and cook, stirring occasionally, until meat is fork-tender, 60-90 minutes.
+Reduce heat to medium-low, partially cover pot and cook, stirring occasionally, until meat is fork-tender, about 1 1/2 hours.
 Skim off any fat or foam that rises to the top.
-Add cabbage, carrots, green beans, turnips, okra, peas, corn, parsley flakes, oregano, thyme, cayenne pepper and reserved 2 tablespoons Creole seasoning.
+Add cabbage, carrots, green beans, turnips, okra, peas, corn, parsley flakes, oregano, thyme, cayenne pepper and reserved 1 tablespoon Creole seasoning.
 Add more water, if necessary, to maintain brothy consistency.
-Cook, stirring occasionally, until vegetables are tender, about 30 additional minutes.
+Cook, stirring occasionally, until vegetables are tender, about 30 minutes more.
 Makes 10-12 servings.